vuejs/v2.vuejs.org/source/guide/components.md

 ## Content Insertion

 When creating reusable components, we often need to access and reuse the original content in the hosting element, which are not part of the component (similar to the Angular concept of "transclusion".)
 Vue.js implements a content insertion mechanism that is compatible with the current Web Components spec draft, using the special `<content>` element to serve as insertion points for the original content.

+<p class="tip">Note: "transcluded" contents are compiled in the parent component's scope.</p>

 ### Single Insertion Point